cdron77/kvaser-convert-lib/kvlibsdk/ReadMe.txt

 2 Requirements
 ==============

+  The package pkg-config is needed by all Kvaser libraries.

   The packages libxml2-dev pkg-config are needed in order to build kvamemolibxml.

   The package zlib1g-dev is needed to build kvlclib.